VenturianTome/VenturianTome/src/5.Characters/Jimmy_Casket.md

   - He believes that he was locked into the dimension with the Housekeeper as the Housekeeper’s punishment \[14:25 - *Johnny Ghost vs Zombies*]

 - [**Johnny Ghost**](5.Characters/Johnny_Ghost.html)
-  - Ghost refers to him as a "demon," denting any relation to him
+  - Ghost refers to him as a "demon," denying any relation to him
    - He says that it's just entities trying to use his memories against him \[17:50 - *Haunted By Cardboard Friend*]
 - Ghost uses him to get answers \(“There’s only one way I know how to get answers”) \[17:54 - *Kidnapped By BananaCorp*]
    - He doesn’t react to getting shot due to high health \(“Shoot me!
 See what happens!”) \[18:00 - *Kidnapped By BananaCorp*]